 Employability is not just about developing relevant skills, or getting a job; it is about your whole personal, academic and professional development.
 Studying at the University of Suffolk, you will have the opportunity to hone your personal strengths, and identify and work on your areas of development.
 All of our degrees enable you to get involved in problem solving, creative thinking, team working, delivering presentations and using digital technologies; all of which are essential skills needed in the world of employment.
 Many of our degree courses incorporate modules in professional practice, or graduate development programmes to enable you to put into practice your learning, engage with employers and outside organisations, and discover where your studies will take you in life.

 At the University of Suffolk, you’ll receive an exceptional education, richer and more rounded than many.
-This why we are proud to have been ranked the 22nd best university in the UK in the Whatuni Student Rankings as voted for by our own students.
+This why we are proud to have been ranked the 25th in the UK for University of the Year in the Whatuni Student Rankings as voted for by our own students.
 The people who matter the most.

 Suffolk offers a rich and diverse cultural life, with bustling towns, thriving bars, restaurants and cafés, and an extensive arts scene.
 Suffolk is a county steeped in history, with beautiful scenery, world famous beaches and a glorious coastline, all within easy reach of London.